azmozaffari/StableDiffusion/README.md

 <img src="./steps/darasara.jpg" width="350" height="350">

-To address the prompting challenge, instead of describing the scene by the text (prompt), I use a sample scene image as a description.
-The model is supposed to use the sample given scene image and recreate the scene while adding the brand item into.
-I did not use ControlNet here which needs the re-training process for the given style.
+To address the prompting challenge, instead of describing the scene by the text (prompt), I want to use a sample scene image as a description.
+Here, ControlNet cannot be a good choise as we need to re-train the model for the new given style images.

 I have added a guidance gradient to the denoising process of SD.
 Like the classifier-free approach, that the captioned image is used as a guide for the denoising process, I have used a noised input image as the guide  for the only 5 beginning denoising steps.
 The weight of these two guidence term is considered as the hyperparameters.